gosom/google-maps-scraper/README.md

 ```
   -c int
-        concurrency (default 4)
+        sets the concurrency.
+By default it is set to half of the number of CPUs (default 8)
   -cache string
-        cache directory (default "cache")
+        sets the cache directory (no effect at the moment) (default "cache")
   -debug
-        debug
+        Use this to perform a headfull crawl (it will open a browser window) [only when using without docker]
   -depth int
-        max depth (default 10)
+        is how much you allow the scraper to scroll in the search results.
+Experiment with that value (default 10)
+  -dsn string
+        Use this if you want to use a database provider
+  -exit-on-inactivity duration
+        program exits after this duration of inactivity
   -input string
-        input file (default "stdin")
+        is the path to the file where the queries are stored (one query per line).
+By default it reads from stdin (default "stdin")
   -lang string
-        language code (default "en")
+        is the languate code to use for google (the hl urlparam).Default is en .
+For example use de for German or el for Greek (default "en")
+  -produce
+        produce seed jobs only (only valid with dsn)
   -results string
-        results file (default "stdout")
+        is the path to the file where the results will be written (default "stdout")
 ```

-`-c`: sets the concurrency.
-By default it uses half of the number of the CPUs detected

-`-cache`: sets the cache directory (no effect for the moment)

-`-debug`: Uses this to perform a headfull crawl (it will open a browser in your host)

-`-depth`: is how much you allow the scraper to scroll in the search results.
-Experiment with that value a bit

-`-input`: the input file with the keywords to search (see example-queries.txt)

-`-lang`: is the language code to use for google (the `hl` urlparam).
-Default is `en`.
-For example use `de` for German or `el` for Greek.

-`-results`: is the path to write the results

 ## Extracted Data